aztekmq/ibmmq_ml_based_tuning/README.md

 +-----------------------------------+     +---------------------------------+
 ```

-This setup splits up the work to make it more secure and easier to manage.
+This setup allows the system to grow, keeps data secure, and organizes the different parts efficiently.